How Many Barton College Students Graduate on Time or at All?

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask Barton College about graduation rates for other more appropriate groups of students.

-Barton College performs on average when it comes to the 28.7% of first-time/full-time students they graduate on time (two or four years depending on the degree) and performs at a similarly average rate when it comes to their overall graduation rate of 43.7%.
+While Barton College performs on average when it comes to the 28.3% of first-time/full-time students they graduate on time (two or four years depending on the degree), their overall graduation rate of 40.4% is below the national average.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.